Pilatch/AssetLoader/README.md

 Subjected to [a battery of Jasmine tests](/tst/run.jade).

 ## Development and Documentation
-To start developing for AssetLoader, or better the documentation, run from the base folder:
+To start developing for AssetLoader or better the documentation you need [node](http://nodejs.org/) with [npm](https://www.npmjs.com/) and [gulp](http://gulpjs.com/), and [bower](http://bower.io/).
+Then run from the base folder:

+    npm install
     bower install
-    npm install
-    node server.js 3001
+    gulp --port=3001

 Then to view the documentation navigate to [http://localhost:3001/doc](http://localhost:3001/doc) in your web browser.

-To update the documentation, run from the base folder:

-    sh/generateDocs.sh

-To watch for file changes that affect documentation, run from the base folder:
+Gulp will watch for changes and regenerate the documentation.

-    sh/watch.sh

 ###Generating a Distribution